functionland/fula-api/docs/wnfs-comparison.md

   - Accumulator setup currently relies on RSA‑2048 challenge modulus or trusted RSA generation; moving to a different accumulator scheme will likely be a substantial migration.
   - RSA‑based exchange for shared‑private‑data is more cumbersome to upgrade than HPKE‑based designs.

+#### Peergos

+- Uses well‑established primitives (scrypt KDF, NaCl/Curve25519, XSalsa20‑Poly1305) and a capability/cryptree model instead of HPKE or RSA accumulators.
+- There is no global accumulator setup to migrate, but:
+  - The rich application semantics (filesystem, social graph, messaging, sync, FUSE/WebDAV) make protocol migrations more complex from an application perspective.
+  - Changing core structures like Cryptree or Merkle‑CHAMP would require careful data migration and client updates.

 **Verdict:**

-- Fula has a modest advantage in future‑proofing due to its **HPKE centric** design and simpler key hierarchies.
+- **Fula** has a modest advantage in future‑proofing for a gateway use case due to its **HPKE‑centric**, modular crypto and explicit versioning of formats.
-- WNFS is still upgradable but will need carefully planned migrations for accumulators and RSA components.
+- **WNFS** is still upgradable but will need carefully planned migrations for accumulators and RSA components.
+- **Peergos** sits between them: it avoids accumulators and HPKE, relying on long‑lived, battle‑tested primitives, but its broader application surface makes upgrades more involved from an ecosystem point of view.

 ### 3.6 Encrypted Folder Listing for File Managers